makalo/Siamese-RPN-tensorflow/README.md

 # Siamese-RPN-tensorflow
-This version works good and the other Siamese-RPN in the github have many bugs and the result is not good
+This version works good and the other Siamese-RPN in the github have many bugs

 Code for reproducing the results in the following paper: